Near-One/rainbow-token-connector/README.md

 ## Usage flow NEAR -> Ethereum

-1. `token-factory` locks NEP141 tokens on NEAR side.
+1. `token-locker` locks NEP141 tokens on NEAR side.

 To deposit funds into the locker, call `ft_transfer_call` where `msg` contains Ethereum address the funds should arrive to.
 This will emit `<token: String, amount: u128, recipient address: EthAddress>` (which arrives to `deposit` on Ethereum side).